-Advanced Placement and International Baccalaureate or placement tests cannot be used toward the overall 12 semester hours or 18 quarter hours.
-Students in the process of completing 12 college credits are encouraged to email us prior to submitting an application at ApplyMaryland@umd.edu, using the subject line 12 Credits In-Progress Transfer Applicant for guidance on how to complete their application.
+Advanced Placement (AP) and International Baccalaureate (IB) or placement tests cannot be used toward the overall 12 semester hours or 18 quarter hours.
+Students in the process of completing 12 college credits are encouraged to email us prior to submitting an application at ApplyMaryland@umd.edu, using the subject line "12 Credits In-Progress Transfer Applicant" for guidance on how to complete their application.

 If you have non-U.S. academic records for post-secondary work, please review our international applicant requirements for instructions on how those records must be submitted and the required third-party evaluation of this coursework.

 If you have a Joint Services Transcript, please review the veterans section of the Special Audiences page for information regarding transferrable credits.

 For priority consideration for admission, merit-based scholarships and invitations to special programs, students should apply by the early action deadline.
 In the application, students will be asked to submit an essay.
 Please use our transfer student essay prompt to satisfy this requirement.
 Applications must be completed online and all additional application materials must be postmarked by the appropriate deadline.

 When completing your UMD application, you will be required to pay the fee on our secure website with a credit card at the time of application unless you have received a fee waiver.
 Fee waivers must be submitted prior to application completion for consideration.
 We cannot accept cash or check payments.

 Your institution should submit an official copy of your college transcripts listing all courses you have completed.
 A final official transcript must be sent upon completion of any courses in progress.
 All official transcripts are required by the application deadline for a priority review.
 Applications that are not complete by the priority deadline will be considered for the regular application review.
 Generally, UMD accepts transfer credits from regionally accredited institutions.
 UMD’s Transfer Credit Services will determine the acceptance of credit after the university extends an offer of admission.